 Victim’s Response.
 A victim may file a response to the request no later than 10 days after it is served.

 Factors.
-In ruling on any request for an extension of a time to file a brief, the court must consider the rights of the defendant and the victim to a prompt and final conclusion of the case.
+In ruling on any request for an extension of time to file a brief, the court must consider the rights of the defendant and the victim to a prompt and final conclusion of the case.

 Rule 32.12.
 Post-Conviction Deoxyribonucleic Acid Testing